Jordan's unprecedented palace drama moves to the courtroom | Politics

 In this version, the alleged conspirators sought foreign help to exploit the king's perceived vulnerability at a time when he was under pressure from the US and Saudi Arabia to accept a now-defunct Trump administration Mideast plan often referred to as the Deal of the Century.

-Jordan has expressed concern that the plan would weaken the monarch's historic role as guardian of a the Al Aqsa Mosque, a major shrine in contested Jerusalem and a pillar of Hashemite claims to legitimacy.
+Jordan has expressed concern that the plan would weaken the monarch's historic role as guardian of major Muslim and Christian sites in contested Jerusalem and a pillar of Hashemite claims to legitimacy.

 Allegations about foreign outreach focus on Awadallah, who holds Jordanian, US and Saudi citizenship, once served as the king's official envoy to Saudi Arabia and has close ties to Saudi Arabia's powerful crown prince, Mohammed bin Salman.